cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>What is web3? </summary>
 Web3 is the next evolutionary step in the development of the web.
 A step that takes away from the centralization of search, social services and away from things that depended on a single functioning unit (have a central source of authority).
 It is a step that desires to see involved counterparties and applications communicate directly one with another.
 It envisions a future in which entities can be in agreement with each other, whilst also being incentivized for this behaviour.
-As a result this would bring about a safer routing of data and packets (information exchange) on the web.<br>
+As a result, this would bring about a safer routing of data and packets (information exchange) on the web.<br>
 Often, you might notice the term `Great Web` in our documents, for us The Great Web is a much better-suited name for the more common term `web3`.
 </details>

 <details>
   <summary>What is IPFS?  </summary>
 IPFS is a peer-to-peer (directly connected between multiple users) protocol, that is designed to make the web faster, safer, and more open.
 IPFS makes it possible to spread high volumes of data across the network and keeps every version of your files.
-It was created to ensure that files can be stored without the need for centalized servers, much like how BitTorrent and other porotocols were created.
+It was created to ensure that files can be stored without the need for centralized servers, much like how BitTorrent and other protocols were created.
 IPFS makes it simple to set up networks for mirroring data.
 This means that data is pretty much immutable, or if you may - everlasting.<br>
 IPFS helps to further distribute the web amongst peers (users).
 It enables constant availability — with or without internet connectivity.
 You can share and view files, manage large chunks of data, build applications and more.
 </details>

 <details>
   <summary>What's governance? </summary>
 Governance is the process via which the users of the ecosystem decide on what's going to be funded, how it is going to happen and what priorities matter.
-They do so via interacting with a voting mechanism.
+They do so by interacting via an on-chain voting mechanism.
 </details>

 <details>